Dr. Michael Cushing is an associate professor of Physics and Astronomy. His research

 Undergraduate Student Staff

-Heidi is a second year astrophysics and math major.
+Heidi is a third year astrophysics and math major.